Sammie Szmodics: 2016–17 season

 Szmodics scored his first goal of the 2016–17 season on 27 August 2016 in Colchester's 2–0 win at Adams Park against Wycombe Wanderers.
 His ankle injury resurfaced during the latter stages of 2016, and in January 2017 he was forced to undergo surgery on his troublesome ankle which physio Tony Flynn estimated would keep Szmodics out of action for approximately six weeks.
 He returned to action on 4 March 2017, replacing Sean Murray during Colchester's game against Cambridge United.
 Within eight minutes of being introduced, Szmodics scored an equaliser for Colchester to earn a 1–1 draw.
 Following a challenge on Crewe Alexandra striker Chris Dagnall during Colchester's 2–0 away defeat on 18 March, it was confirmed that Szmodics had broken his leg and would be ruled out for the remainder of the campaign, having scored five goals in 23 games for Colchester.

 2017–18 season

 Szmodics came off the bench to score his first goal of the season and Colchester's only goal on 5 August in their season-opening 3–1 defeat at Accrington Stanley.
 After scoring five goals in five games throughout December, including a brace in a 3–1 win against Exeter City, Szmodics was nominated for the EFL League Two Player of the Month award.
-His performances during the first half of the season led to speculation that he was to sign for Premier League side A.F.C.
-Bournemouth for a £1 million fee during the January transfer window.
+His performances during the first half of the season led to speculation that he was to sign for Premier League side AFC Bournemouth for a £1 million fee during the January transfer window.
 He was subsequently named League Two Player of the Month on 12 January.